laygofiona/pomodoro-timer/README.md

 # pomodoro-timer
-A Pomodoro timer aka 25 + 5 clock created using React.
+A Pomodoro timer aka 25 + 5 clock created using React, Bootstrap and Tailwind CSS.